 We’ve been talking about the Internet of Things (IoT) for some time now, and although the possibilities associated with IoT are ever growing, so are the risks.
+This is especially true with the growing need for IT support for remote employees.
 Although IoT botnets are nothing new – remember when Hajime single-handedly took down numerous popular websites such as Amazon, Twitter, and Netflix across large swaths of the United States and Europe – there’s a new threat you should be aware of if you ever use IoT-enabled devices.

 Hide and Seek (HNS) malware has quietly been creating a robust botnet since early 2018 and has already recruited tens-of-thousands of IoT devices using advanced communications methods.
 What’s different about HNS (as compared to previously known botnets and IoT-targeted malware) is that this strain of malware cannot be removed by simply restoring the infected device to its original factory settings.

 What this really means is that now more than ever, individuals and businesses using IoT-enabled devices need to take some immediate precautions to keep your data and network safe from bad actors.
 Here are a few proactive steps you can easily take to prevent an HNS (or other malware) attack.